“There we go.”

 “You’ll soon find out.”

-Malmquist was put in a cell for the rest of the day to recover.
-The next day they returned his clothes and wallet with identification intact.
-They put him in a police van and drove him south down I-90, across the Chicago Skyway and another twenty miles to New Gary.
+Malmquist was put in a cell overnight to recover from the operation.
+His clothes and wallet returned to him the next day, he was driven in a black van south down I-90, across the Chicago Skyway and another twenty miles to New Gary.
 As they approached, army vehicles were evident along the eastward stretch of the Indiana Toll Road.
 Snipers were planted at intervals along the expressway barrier facing the city.
 They pulled off the exit ramp to Highway 53 and Broadway and stopped at a military checkpoint.
 The police turned Malmquist turned over to an officer of the Indiana National Guard.

 “Welcome back,” the officer smiled.